.If you’ve ever Googled the phrase “retroactive jealousy research,” you might be surprised by the lack of search results.

-I found a couple book chapters from the 1980s that mentioned retroactive jealousy is possible, but they did not describe any studies on the subject.
+I found a couple of book chapters from the 1980s that mentioned retroactive jealousy is possible.
+But, they did not describe any studies on the subject.
 A few more recent studies documented evidence of people becoming upset when talking about their partner’s sexual history, but they did not explain much more about it.

 The truth is that retroactive jealousy research is virtually nonexistent, and that needs to change.

 What we do know is that all types of romantic jealousy occur when people perceive some sort of threat stemming from their partner’s real or imagined involvement with a third-party rival.

 The issue is that our existing theories and models of jealousy focus on current rivals or threats to the relationship.

 For example, John may become jealous when he notices someone flirting with his partner at a party.

 These jealousy models suggest that when people perceive that their romantic partner a) is currently involved with someone else, or b) might form a new relationship with someone else in the future, they interpret that information as threatening to their self-esteem, the rewards they derive from the relationship (e.g., companionship, attention), or to the existence of the primary relationship itself.
 Most studies focus on this last type of threat.

 However, what happens when people experience jealousy when looking at old photographs of their partner hugging a deceased spouse?

 Why is it that people experience jealousy regarding their partner’s sexual or romantic past even though they are confident their partner is no longer involved with their exes and is happy in the current relationship?
 In these cases, it is unlikely the jealous individual thinks their partner is currently involved with the ex(es) or might run off with an ex in the future.
 Thus, existing jealousy models and theories often cannot explain jealousy regarding a partner’s past.